-Born in 1961 in Razavi Khorasan, Ghalibaf joined the Islamic Revolutionary Guard Corps (IRGC) soon after the Islamic Revolution, and became one of its youngest commanders.
-He was educated at Tehran University and Tarbiat Modares University, where he eventually received a doctoral degree in political geography in 2001.
-It was during the Iran-Iraq War when he developed close ties with Ali Khamenei, Qassem Soleimani, Esmail Ghaani, Nour Ali Shoustari, and other future leaders of the IRGC.
+Born in 1961 in the town of Tarbaqeh near Mashhad in today’s northeastern Khorasan-e Razavi Province, Ghalibaf joined the Basij paramilitary and deployed to fight in the brutal counterinsurgency against Kurdish rebels in the West.
+He joined the Islamic Revolutionary Guard Corps (IRGC) after the Iran-Iraq War began (1980-1988) and became one of its youngest commanders.
+During the Iran-Iraq War, he developed close ties with Ali Khamenei (who is also from Mashhad), Qasem Soleimani, Esmail Ghaani, Nour Ali Shoustari, and other future leaders of the IRGC.
 Ghalibaf was at one point the commander of the Fifth Nasr Division.
 As scholar Ali Alfoneh has noted, Khamenei often visited the Fifth Nasr Division during the war.
-In fact, Ghaani served as Ghalibaf’s deputy, and was later his successor as the commander of the Fifth Nasr Division at the end of the war.
+In fact, Ghaani served as Ghalibaf’s deputy and was later his successor as the commander of the Fifth Nasr Division at the end of the war.
 These connections—particularly with Khamenei—would prove instrumental in his rise.

-Ghalibaf’s ascension to the top ranks of the regime coincided with Khamenei’s ascension as supreme leader in 1989.
+Ghalibaf’s ascension to the regime's top ranks coincided with Khamenei’s ascension as supreme leader in 1989.
 He became deputy commander of the Basij, and went on to lead two organs of the IRGC.
-From 1994-97, he was the head of the Khatam al-Anbia Construction Headquarters during a period of rebuilding after the Iran-Iraq War.
+From 1994-97, he was the head of the Khatam al-Anbia Construction Headquarters during the post-war reconstruction marked by the Guard Corps’ expanded footprint into the Iranian economy.
 Later, Ghalibaf became the commander of the IRGC-Air Force from 1997-2000.
-During his tenure, Ghalibaf signed onto a letter in July 1999 alongside other IRGC commanders, warning then reformist President Mohammad Khatami over continuing student protests and pressuring him to stem the unrest.
+During his tenure, Ghalibaf signed onto the infamous letter in July 1999 alongside other IRGC commanders, warning then-Reformist President Mohammad Khatami with removing him if he did not act more with regards to student protests.

-After, Ghalibaf became Iran’s chief of police, or the Law Enforcement Force of the Islamic Republic of Iran (LEF).
-While the LEF nominally reports to Iran’s government through the Interior Ministry, Iran’s supreme leader oversees its operations.
+Afterward, the Supreme Leader appointed Ghalibaf chief of police or the Law Enforcement Force of the Islamic Republic of Iran (LEF).
 Ghalibaf’s selection was important as his predecessor Hedayat Lotfian was ousted following the student protests, and it was a signal of Khamenei’s confidence in Ghalibaf to professionalize the LEF during a sensitive period in the Islamic Republic.
 It was also a check on Khatami during his second term, as Ghalibaf was one of the original signatories to the aforementioned July 1999 public letter.
-A tape later emerged of Ghalibaf bragging to the Basij how he ordered police to fire at student demonstrators in 2003.
+A tape later emerged of Ghalibaf bragging to the Basij paramilitary about how he ordered police to fire at student demonstrators in 2003.

 Seeking to capitalize on his management record, Ghalibaf embarked on additional runs for the presidency.
 In 2013, with Rouhani winning 50.7 percent of the votes, Ghalibaf came in second place with only 16.6 percent.
-Four years later, he ran against Rouhani again but withdrew from the race and endorsed Rouhani’s conservative challenger Ebrahim Raisi.
-In the 2020 parliamentary elections, Ghalibaf won big—capitalizing on low voter turnout and his reputation in Tehran by winning the most votes there.
-In a sign of how the electoral landscape had shifted, the most votes in Tehran went to reformist Mohammad Reza Aref in 2016.
+Four years later, he ran against Rouhani again but faced opposition from the Principlist camp, in large part because of his public links to corruption.
+He withdrew and endorsed Rouhani’s challenger Ebrahim Raisi.
+In the 2020 Parliament elections, he tried his luck for the Parliament, capitalizing on low voter turnout and name recognition by winning a seat from Tehran.
+He then secured his position as Speaker of Parliament.